Gvashi/aroworkshop/_entries/02-07 scaling.md

 ### Scale the Azure Red Hat OpenShift cluster

-You can scale the number of application nodes in the cluster using the Azure CLI.
+You can scale the number of application nodes in the cluster using the Command Prompt.

 Run the below on the ***Command Prompt*** to scale your cluster to 5 application nodes.
 Replace `<cluster name>` and `<resource group name>` with your applicable values.
 After a few minutes, `az openshift scale` will complete successfully and return a JSON document containing the scaled cluster details.